arj03/setsum-cs/SetSum/Sync/README.md

 **Pending buffer**: New insertions go into an unsorted `_pending` buffer.
 It is radix-sorted and merged into the main store lazily on the next query — avoiding repeated O(N log N) sorts during bulk inserts.

-**Radix sort**: Two-pass LSB radix sort on key bytes 0–1, followed by insertion sort within same-prefix buckets (~15 items each, all in L1 cache).
+**Radix sort**: Four-pass LSB radix sort on key bytes 0–3, followed by insertion sort within same-prefix buckets (average <1 item for N ≤ 4 billion, so effectively a no-op).
 This achieves O(N) sort with sequential memory access.

 ---